HarrisonGreenlee/Replay/README.md

     cmake --build .
     ```

-    The executable will be generated in the tool/build directory as replay.exe.
+    The executable will be generated in the `tool/build` directory as `replay.exe`.

 ---